How to grow Melilotus in your garden

 - The plant reproduces by seeds.
 Sowing is done in autumn, although it can also be done in early spring.

-- In extensive crops, prior to sowing, a seed scarification process (hot or cold water, mechanical processes or others) is recommended.
+- In intensive crops, prior to sowing, a seed scarification process (hot or cold water, mechanical processes or others) is recommended.

 - The ground should be prepared to make it free of weeds and avoid it to be compact, in order to facilitate rooting.
 The seeds can be sown in broadcast sowing, in spaced lines about 25-30 cm.
 Cover with a thin layer of soil (maximum 1-2 cm).